OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/index.md

 ---
 title: Octo.exe Command Line
+description: Octo.exe is the Octopus command line tool that builds on top of the Octopus REST API.
 position: 6
 ---

-**Octo.exe** is a command line tool that builds on top of the [Octopus Deploy HTTP API](/docs/api-and-integration/octopus-rest-api.md).
+**Octo.exe** is a command line tool that builds on top of the [Octopus Deploy REST API](/docs/api-and-integration/octopus-rest-api.md).

-The latest version of Octo.exe can always be downloaded from the [Octopus downloads page](https://octopus.com/downloads) or [installed via Chocolatey](http://chocolatey.org/packages/OctopusTools).
+The latest version of Octo.exe can always be downloaded from the [Octopus downloads page](https://octopus.com/downloads) or [installed via Chocolatey](https://chocolatey.org/packages/OctopusTools).

 ## Commands {#Octo.exeCommandLine-Commands}